 A racial discrimination lawsuit claiming a violation of Section 1981 must be filed within four years of the alleged discrimination.

-Contact Our Tallahassee Racial Discrimination Law Firm Today
+Talk to Our Seasoned Tallahassee Racial Discrimination Lawyers Today

 We strongly believe that no one should be subjected to racial discrimination in the workplace.
 That’s why we’re committed to fighting back against it on behalf of workers like you.

 Our lawyers represent workers in employment discrimination matters in Tallahassee, Jacksonville, and throughout the Florida Panhandle.
-Contact Cruz Law today for a confidential consultation with a race discrimination attorney in Tallahassee.
+Contact Cruz Law today for a confidential consultation with a racial discrimination attorney in Tallahassee.